 into logical segments following the structure of a program.
 Thus there

-may be a segement for the programs code, the data, stack and so on.
+may be a segment for the programs code, the data, stack and so on.
 For

 bookkeeping, there is a segment table keeping track of the base address

 of the segment and the size of the segment.
 The operating system uses the